adarshramakrishna/geeksforgeeks/README.md

 The site [Geeksforgeeks.org](http://geeksforgeeks.org) has (finally) updated its user interface lately and optimized itself for mobile devices.
 This project started when the old geeksforgeeks site was clumsy.

-The books in this project are expected to be updated in July, 2015.

 ## Books
 To get the latest version of the books, see the [latest release][12].